 |Summary of required courses||Credits|

-The politics minor allows UW Tacoma students to strengthen their facility with political reasoning and theory in ways that complement their studies in their chosen majors/concentrations.
-Specific areas of study that would benefit from a politics minor include environmental studies, history, communications, business, social work and urban studies.
-More substantially, the politics minor will help students become more informed about and engaged with local, national and international issues, and support those students interested in being able to teach political science or social studies as high school teachers.
-Current course work in a politics minor supports Interdisciplinary Arts and Sciences’ Politics, Philosophy and Economics (PP&E) major.
+An economics minor allows UW Tacoma students to strengthen their facility with economic reasoning and conceptual understanding in a way that complements their studies in their chosen major/concentration.
+In this way, students can develop their economic reasoning and understanding and apply this knowledge to other areas such as communications, history, business, psychology, social work, sociology and literature.
+Current course work in an economics minor supports Interdisciplinary Arts and Sciences’ Politics, Philosophy and Economics (PP&E) major.
 This minor allows students to benefit from this particular aspect of the PP&E curriculum while not requiring them to take the full PP&E curriculum.

 Objectives of minor

-- Analyze and explain the politics behind current events
+- Examine and explain the economics behind current events

-- Investigate the relationship between politics and other areas of inquiry
+- Analyze the relationship between economics and other areas of inquiry

-The Politics minor requires 25 credits: 10 credits of two (choose two out of three) required foundational classes (TPOLS 202 American Politics, TPOLS 203 International Relations, and TPOLS 201 Introduction to Political Values and Ideas); and 15 credits in three additional electives at the 300- or 400-level.
+The Economics minor requires 25 credits: 10 credits in two required foundational classes (TECON 201/TBECON 200 Microeconomics and TECON 201/TBECON 221 Macroeconomics) and 15 credits of three additional electives at the 300-and 400-level, that develop a more advanced understanding of economics.
 Students may request to transfer up to 10 credits to be applied toward the courses fulfilling the minor.
 Students must maintain an average GPA of 2.0 in the five classes that satisfy the minor requirements.

 How to declare

-You can declare a minor by using the same request to declare/change major form and submitting it to Enrollment Services.
+You can declare a minor by using the declare/change major form and submitting it to the Office of the Registrar.
 You must have earned a minimum of 45 credits and declared a major before declaring a minor.
-If you have any questions about this process, please see your adviser.
+If you have any questions about this process, please see your advisor.